|Location||United States, Maryland|

-A third place where you might search for Goatman is on Fletchertown Road.
+A third place where you might search for Goatman is on Fletchertown Road in Bowie.
 This road has been the scene of many Goatman encounters over the years, with the creature seeming to walk along it regularly.

 The first reported sighting was in 1957.
 The areas concerned were Forestville and Upper Marlboro.
 These encounters were not violent, but the 1960s saw some harrowing events take place.